 When a client service engagement is completed, original client records used by us will be returned to the client and not retained in our files as soon as practicable.
 If we believe an item needs to be retained for engagement documentation purposes, we will make a copy of the original for the file.

-You have an obligation to maintain your own original records and we do not assume any responsibility to maintain them.
+Clients have an obligation to maintain their own original records and we do not assume any responsibility to maintain them.

 This is particularly important where a client submits copies to us; we expressly assume you will maintain control over the original documents from which the copies were made.

 Record Retention, General Overview

 In accordance with our established client records retention policy (a complete copy of which is available on request), we will retain copies of the records you have supplied us along with our workpapers for each Engagement.
 Our workpapers and Engagement files, specifically including any copies of your records, are our property and will be retained by us in accordance with our established records retention policy (generally 7 years, but varies depending on the context).
 Our workpapers and Engagement files will eventually be destroyed pursuant to this policy.